dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 6. Under **Platform**, choose **Allow** for the platforms that you want this restriction to allow.
     ![Screen cap for choosing platform settings](media/enrollment-restrictions-set/choose-platform-settings.png)
 7. Under **Versions**, choose the minimum and maximum versions that you want the allowable platforms to support.
 Version restrictions only apply to devices enrolled with the Company Portal.
+     Supported version formats include:
+    - Android work profile support major.minor.rev.build.
+    - iOS supports major.minor.rev.
+Operating system versions don't apply to Apple devices that enroll with the Device Enrollment Program, Apple School Manager, or the Apple Configurator app.
+    - Windows supports major.minor.rev.build for Windows 10 only.
+    > [!Note]
+    > Windows 10 does not provide the build number during enrollment so for instance if you enter in 10.0.17134.100 and the device is 10.0.17134.174 it will be blocked during enrollment.

 8. Under **Personally owned**, choose **Allow** for the platforms that you want to permit as personally owned devices.
 9. Choose **Next** to go to the **Assignments** page.
 10. Choose **Select groups to include** and then use the search box to find groups that you want to include in this restriction.
 The restriction applies only to groups to which it's assigned.
 If you don't assign a restriction to at least one group, it won't have any effect.
 Then choose **Select**.